zMitchC/qr-code-component-main/README.md

 For the CSS, I alternate between inline code and the external [CSS page](./style.css).
 For the body, after the color, I put `width: 100%`, so the page can fit no matter how large the screen size of the user is.
 I set up the dimension of the container by myself trying to stay as similar as possible to the original design, and for the qrcode image as well.
 To leave some space between the qrcode and the container I put `padding: 10px`.
-Afer that, to get rounded corners I use `border-radius: 10px`.
+Afer that, to get rounded corners I used `border-radius: 10px`.
 After I finished, I set up the two paragraph style with font family, size, color and padding, centering them in the container.

 That's all! :)

+### Corrections

+After submitting my solution, thanks to tips users gave me, I made the card more responsive through devices using, first of all, `max/min-width` and `max/min-height` with `vh/vw` sizes.

+Secondly, I used the `@media` for the `.attribution` text and the `.qrcode-container`.
+Using that, the container fit correctly on mobile devices as well.

+I put a new method to center the card, which I consider more simple and more dynamical.

+I tryed to scale better the card making it a little bit bigger than the first submit.

+I modified some attribute everywere, such adding a shadow in the container and other little things just for beauty **like removing an unnoticed second "building" in the title... :|** .

 ### Built with